 The Thyroid Diet is a National Best-Seller...

-As many as 60 million Americans have diagnosed -- and undiagnosed -- thyroid conditions, which almost always result in a metabolic slowdown.
-The Thyroid Diet will help many previously unsuccessful dieters get diagnosed and treated -- and proper thyroid treatment may be all that's needed to successfully lose weight.
+More than 25 million Americans have diagnosed – and undiagnosed – thyroid conditions, which almost always result in a metabolic slowdown.
+The Thyroid Diet will help many previously unsuccessful dieters get diagnosed and treated – and proper thyroid treatment may be all that's needed to successfully lose weight.

 Even after optimal treatment, however, weight problems plague many thyroid patients.
 For those patients, The Thyroid Diet identifies the many frustrating impediments to weight loss, and offers solutions--both conventional and alternative--to help.